I am nearing completion of my work on this script and wanted to post this by way of an update.

 The QCON Pro X is unique in controllers in having a second display immediately above the faders (It also has some other great features – stereo master meters, bespoke hardware based templates and the most easy to read displays of any controller out there to name a few!!)

-Sadly, with the exception of BitWig and Reason the second display has been largely ignored by DAW manufacturers – this is criminal – but at least now we have some working functionality for this king of DAWS \\:-) !!
+Sadly, with the exception of BitWig and Reason the second display has been largely ignored by DAW manufacturers – this is criminal – but at least now we have some working functionality for FL Studio \\:-) !!

 As ever the functionality that glues Control Surfaces and DAWs together is constantly evolving but, from a personal perspective, I believe that the combination of the QCON Pro X and FL Studio represents the best that is on the market today.